awslabs/kubeflow-manifests/docs/deployment/vanilla/README.md

 #### Exposing Kubeflow over Load Balancer

 In order to expose Kubeflow over an external address you can setup AWS Application Load Balancer.
-This feature is in active development, please take a look at the following issue: [#67](https://github.com/awslabs/kubeflow-manifests/issues/67) to stay up to date on the progress.
+Please take a look at the [load-balancer](../add-ons/load-balancer/README.md) guide to set it up.

 ### Change default user password